ufs-community/ufs-weather-model/doc/UsersGuide/source/Aquaplanet.rst

    cd ${AP_EXPT}/Aquaplanet/sst-profile/

-Copy the SST climatology file from your UFS Weather Model run directory:
+Copy the SST climatology file from your UFS Weather Model run directory, which will be referred to as ``${RUNDIR}`` in this documentation:

 .. code-block:: console

-   cp <run_directory>/RTGSST.1982.2012.monthly.clim.grb .
+   cp ${RUNDIR}/RTGSST.1982.2012.monthly.clim.grb .

 Compile and run the tool: